samratalamshanto/Computer-Graphics-Lab-Work-Classroom-Degin-3D-OpenGL/README.md

 # opengl-project-classroom-
-OpenGL project 3D Classroom using c++
+OpenGL project 3D Classroom using c++.

+Here in the project,I created a 3D Classroom and place a viewer with 3D projection function.
+Some ligthing property of opengl were also done here.

 open 1607022classroomm.cpp file.
 run it.